gadfly361/re-surface/README.md

 already been using some haphazard convention, and, well ...  since there is already a lot of momentum, I just hack together something that works.
-Something that will specifically add that sidebar or that sticky header, but not something that I am are proud of.
+Something that will specifically add that sidebar or that sticky header, but not something that I am proud of.
 You know, when you add a lot of control flow logic or disaggregated state or when you just close your eyes and add new classes to the bottom of an ever-growing stylesheet and hope that no one judges you.